danisbagus/deploy-golang-mysql/README.md

-# Deploy Golang App Using Kubernetes
+# Deploy Golang App and MYSQL Using Docker and Kubernetes

 ## Instalation